procrastinate-org/procrastinate/docs/discussions.rst

     to launch jobs to execute your tasks.

 Job Store
-    The job store responsability is to store and retrieve jobs.
+    The job store responsibility is to store and retrieve jobs.
 In Procrastinate, the job store will store your jobs in your PostgreSQL database.

 Wasn't this project named "Cabbage" ?